opencitations/oc_meta/README.md

 Parameters:
 - `-c --config`: Path to the configuration YAML file.

-#### What Meta Process Does
+#### What Meta process does

 The Meta process performs the following key operations:

 1. **Preparation**:
-   - Sets up the required directory structure
+   - sets up the required directory structure
-   - Initializes connections to Redis and the triplestore
+   - initializes connections to Redis and the triplestore
-   - Loads configuration settings
+   - loads configuration settings

-2. **Data Curation**:
+2. **Data curation**:
-   - Processes input CSV files containing bibliographic metadata
+   - processes input CSV files containing bibliographic metadata
-   - Validates and normalizes the data
+   - validates and normalizes the data
-   - Handles duplicate entries and invalid data
+   - handles duplicate entries and invalid data

-3. **RDF Creation**:
+3. **RDF creation**:
-   - Converts the curated data into RDF format following the OpenCitations Data Model
+   - converts the curated data into RDF format following the OpenCitations Data Model
-   - Generates entity identifiers and establishes relationships
+   - generates entity identifiers and establishes relationships
-   - Creates provenance information for tracking data lineage
+   - creates provenance information for tracking data lineage

-4. **Storage and Triplestore Upload**:
+4. **Storage and triplestore upload**:
-   - Directly generates SPARQL queries for triplestore updates
+   - directly generates SPARQL queries for triplestore updates
-   - Loads RDF data directly into the configured triplestore via SPARQL endpoint
+   - loads RDF data directly into the configured triplestore via SPARQL endpoint
-   - Executes necessary SPARQL updates
+   - executes necessary SPARQL updates
-   - Ensures data is properly indexed for querying
+   - ensures data is properly indexed for querying

-#### Meta Configuration
+#### Meta configuration

 The Meta process requires a YAML configuration file that specifies various settings for the processing workflow.
 Here's an example of the configuration structure with explanations: